nuxt/website-v2/content/en/guides/get-started/commands.md

   </code-block>
 </code-group>

-Nuxt.js will create a `.nuxt` folder with everything inside ready to be deployed on your server hosting.
+Nuxt.js will create a `.nuxt` directory with everything inside ready to be deployed on your server hosting.

 <base-alert type="info">